salvadordf/CEF4Delphi/README.md

 # CEF4Delphi [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Use%20CEF4Delphi%20to%20embed%20Chromium-based%20browsers%20in%20your%20application&url=https://github.com/salvadordf/CEF4Delphi&via=briskbard&hashtags=cef4delphi,delphi,lazarus,fpc)
 CEF4Delphi is an open source project created by Salvador Díaz Fau to embed Chromium-based browsers in applications made with [Delphi](https://www.embarcadero.com/products/delphi/starter) or [Lazarus/FPC](https://www.lazarus-ide.org/) for Windows and Linux.

-CEF4Delphi is based on DCEF3, made by Henri Gourvest.
-The original license of DCEF3 still applies to CEF4Delphi.
+CEF4Delphi is based on DCEF3 and fpCEF3.
+The original license of those projects still applies to CEF4Delphi.
 Read the license terms in the first lines of any *.pas file.

 CEF4Delphi uses CEF 88.2.9 which includes Chromium 88.0.4324.182.
 The CEF binaries used by CEF4Delphi are available for download at spotify :